 5. Extreme Weather Conditions

-Exposure to extreme hot or cold weather can trigger cold sores.
+Extreme hot or cold weather triggers cold sores.

-Extreme temperatures and harsh weather conditions can dry out and crack the lips, making them more susceptible to an outbreak.
+Harsh temperatures dry out and crack lips, making HSV outbreaks more likely.

 Simplix Viral Defense